dceejay/RedMap/README.md

 If you use the name without the fa- prefix (eg `male`) you will get the icon inside a generic marker shape.
 If you use the fa- prefix (eg `fa-male`) you will get the icon on its own.

 You can also specify an emoji as the icon by using the :emoji name: syntax - for example `:smile:`.
 Here is a **[list of emojis](https://github.com/dceejay/RedMap/blob/master/emojilist.md)**.

+Or you can specify an image to load as an icon by setting the icon to http(s)://...
+It will be scaled to 32x32 pixels.
+For example `"https://img.icons8.com/windows/32/000000/bird.png"`

 There are also several special icons...